canopy420/canopy420/README.md

 My main PUBLIC project right now is [Kuromi](https://github.com/canopy420/Kuromi-Multitool), a simple script to clean and manage your system.

-i also love music, some of my favorite artist include, Playboi Carti, ISSBROKIE, Lil Peep and 6 dogs (RIP)
+i also love music, some of my favorite artist include, Playboi Carti, fakemink, Lil Peep and 6 dogs (RIP)

 You can check my website at: [Kryx.Dev](https://Kryx.dev)